House Bill 2808 History

 H. B. 2808

-A BILL to amend and reenact §50-1-2 of the Code of West Virginia, 1931, as amended, by adding
+A BILL amend the Code of West Virginia, 1931, as amended, by adding

 Be it enacted by the Legislature of West Virginia: